 - Register your vehicle by entering your license plate number and vehicle information in the 'add a vehicle' field

-- You may register up to five vehicles under this permit.
+- You may register up to two vehicles under this permit.
 However, you may only have one of these vehicles on campus at a time.